jaiden-lee/Magic-Fighting-Simulator/README.md

 Achievement system - getting certain amount of food, getting certain amount of something, getting weapons

 *If you have any ideas and changes you would like to make, tell me.*
+*When editing code make, make a pull request - don't just commit directly to main branch*